-Marrakech is a city in southwestern Morocco.
-The second largest city in the country, it is the capital of the mid-southwestern region of Marrakech-Safi.
+Marrakech is a city in southwestern Morocco, if you are intersted in a tour read about 4 days tour from marrakech to merzouga, The second largest city in the country, it is the capital of the mid-southwestern region of Marrakech-Safi.
 Located to the north of the foothills of the Atlas Mountains, Marrakech is approximately 4 hours by car from the Moroccan capital of Rabat, and 5 hours from the Atlantic Ocean coastline.

 A former imperial city, Marrakech was founded in 1062 CE by Abu Bakr ibn Umar, chieftain and cousin of Almoravid ruler Yusuf ibn Tashfin.
 It served as the capital of the Almoravid dynasty and, later, of the Almohad Caliphate.
 The city was recaptured by the Marinids in 1269, and eventually came under the rule of the Saadi dynasty in the 16th century.
-The city became a major regional power and attracted a large number of scholars and artists.
+The city became a major regional power and attracted a large number of scholars and artists, you could read about Is 7 days enough in Morocco?.

 Marrakech fell to the Alaouite sultanate in the 17th century, and was eventually made into a province of the Moroccan Empire in 1882.
 The city regained some of its former glory under the French protectorate, which ended in 1956.